danthegoodman1/cloudComputingCourse/06-docker_intro/README.md

-# Lesson 6: An Intro to Docker <!-- omit in toc -->
+# Module 6: An Intro to Docker <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->